 Dishrags, towels, sponges, and scrubbers.
 These are often highly contaminated.
 You shouldn't use a sponge in the kitchen.
 Use a clean dishcloth daily.
 After use, rinse thoroughly and air dry.
 If you use the dishcloth for wiping the floor or wiping up after pets or any general cleaning, put it in the laundry and get a clean one.
 Scrubbers (metal or plastic) should be washed in the dishwasher each time you run it.
 If you don't have a dishwasher, rinse them well to remove any visible food residue.
 Then soak them in your bleach solution for 10 minutes.

 Garbage disposals.
 The film that builds up on the inside of the disposal is filled with bacteria.
 Use a long-handled angled brush and a chlorinated cleansing powder to scrub the inside walls of the disposal and the underside of the rubber splash guard.
-Let the cleanser to remain in place (don't rinse) until the next time the disposal is used.
+Let the cleanser remain in place (don't rinse) until the next time the disposal is used.
 This gives the chlorinated disinfectant time to kill the bacteria.
 This should be done at least once a month.
 Make sure the disposal is off and can't be turned on during this procedure.

 Sink drains and P-trap.
 Before going to bed, pour 1 cup of hot water into the drain.
 Wait a minute for the drain to soak up heat from the water.
 Then pour in 1 cup of chlorine bleach (undiluted).
 Let this stand overnight.
 This should be done every 1 to 2 weeks.
 This will help sanitize the drain and keep odors down.
 But it will also help keep the drain running freely.

 Refrigerators.
 The fridge should be cleaned thoroughly from time to time.
 After cleaning, it should be wiped with your bleach solution.
 Then the food should be put back in.
 Spills should be cleaned up right away.
 Don't let food get moldy or decay in the fridge.
+If you have a recalled food item in your refrigerator, it's important to throw out the food and clean your refrigerator.

 Complex appliances, such as food processors, blenders, and eggbeaters.
 The dishwasher is the best way to clean these items.
-First check the items well and remove any bits of food.
+First, check the items well and remove any bits of food.
 Then put the washable parts of these items in the dishwasher.